Buying a car?First car

 Going through the paperwork

-A car’s paperwork is essential and provides information on the history and ownership of the car, so you should check it thoroughly.
+A car’s paperwork is essential; it provides information on its history and ownership, so you should check it thoroughly.

 • Check all paperwork looks and feels genuine – photocopies and printouts could be fake.

-• Ensure the Vehicle Identification Number (VIN) recorded in the logbook matches the ones displayed in the car and the address and recorded keeper’s information tallies with the person selling the car
+• Ensure the Vehicle Identification Number (VIN) in the logbook matches the ones displayed in the car and that the address and recorded keeper’s information match the person selling the car.

-• Examine the service history to make sure the recorded mileage is in line with the mileage displayed in the car, and that regular maintenance has been carried out
+• Examine the service history to ensure the recorded mileage is in line with the mileage displayed in the car and that regular maintenance has been carried out.

 Sealing the deal

-Once you’ve decided that this is the car you want to buy make an offer.
+Once you’ve decided this is the car you want to buy, make an offer.
 Make the offer low and let the seller work the price up.
 Ask for a full tank of fuel.
-Make sure the buyer writes a receipt for you both Complete the new keeper parts of the v5C (logbook) and ensure it’s sent to the DVLA
+Make sure the buyer writes a receipt for you both.
+Complete the new keeper parts of the v5C (logbook) and ensure it’s sent to the DVLA